 If all of the interpersonal and financial dynamics go well, however, now there are institutional planning and zoning hurdles to be overcome.

 In an area with a land use zoning ordinance, an unorthodox grouping of housing units probably would be fit best either in a planned unit development (still sometimes called a PUD or simply a planned development) or through a newly applied form-based code overlay that would be procedurally the same as a zoning change.
+Incidentally, not all cities, townships, or counties even have a PUD or equivalent zoning classification, and many are not familiar with the form-based code concept and process.

-In sum, co-housing is such a noble idea; it's hard to argue with having to buy only one piano, needing to outfit only one really big kitchen and large party space, extra “eyes on the street” almost constantly, built-in babysitters and elderly caretakers, and being really good friends with your neighbors.
+In sum, co-housing is such a noble idea.
+It's hard to argue with having to buy only one piano, needing to outfit only one really big kitchen and large party space, extra “eyes on the street” almost constantly, built-in babysitters and elderly caretakers, and being really good friends with your neighbors.

 Yes, it's a little countercultural, but it's not menacing to the rest of us in any way.